BZemba87/guessing-game/README.md

 - As a user, I want feedback on whether I have won or lost
 - As a user, I want the option to play again

 # Features

 ## Existing Features

+### Welcome Message
+- The player is greeted with a welcome message and the name of the game.

+### Ready to Play
+- The player is taken to the next page which asks if they are ready to play and they are then prompted to enter a name.
+- If the user enters a number or a blank space, an error message will alert them that a name is required to play.

+### Select Difficulty Level
+- The player is greeted and then asked to select level - easy, medium or hard.
+- If user enters anything other than e, easy, m, medium, h, hard, an error message will alert them to correctly select the level.